tenacityteam/tenacity-legacy/README.md

 The latest official version of Audacity that does not implement telemetry is `3.0.2`.
 Some Linux-based operating systems also ship Audacity with telemetry and networking features disabled by default.

-Downloads for these versions can be found on the [Audacity website](https://www.audacityteam.org/download/).
+Downloads for these versions can be found on the [Audacity website](https://www.audacityteam.org/download/) or [FossHub Audacity Older Versions page](https://www.fosshub.com/Audacity-old.html).
 If you're looking for support regarding these versions, it may be worth consulting [Audacity's forum](https://forum.audacityteam.org/) or [Audacity's wiki](https://wiki.audacityteam.org/).

 ## Getting Started